 Some of the schools also double as the children homes enabling you to spend time with the kids at home and helping out with the daily activities in their care homes.
 This is a good time to use your initiative and create games and activities to play with the children and get them to interact much more with you.
 You will also be able to try your hand at a bit of cooking, these children are amazing and it's not uncommon for participants to find themselves getting withdrawal symptoms when they leave the project at weekends.
 When teaching in Tanzanua, your primary and main role will be to teach English to the kids.
 You might be encouraged extracurricular activities which usually prove extremely popular at schools, in particular sports and activities to raise awareness of environmental issues in relation to the communities.

 There are a wide range of activities for volunteers to participate in whilst at schools in places like Mombasa.
 You could be taking part teaching various subjects including;

 - Arts & Crafts

-Community Programs in Tanzania
+Community Volunteer Programs in Tanzania